-Women in Technology at WIT
+Women in Technology event 2018

 Second level and third level female students and teachers are invited to attend.
 This free event will include exhibitions, technology demonstrations and speakers from industry speakers as well as information around the multitude of third level programmes which act as a gateway to these industries.

 |Helen Grimes||(Baush & Lomb)|

 |Amanda Barry||(Whitfield Clinic)|